There are 3 steps required to

 We can sequence through all four directions by

-changes to our old position.
-If we are at Col 3, Row 2 and move LEFT,
+old position.
+If we are at Col 3, Row 2 and move LEFT, we just

-2) Our row position, 3) The direction we came from when we first
+position, 3) The direction we came from when we first entered

 count of how deep we are inside the maze.